 My aim is to lead through example.

-For over a decade I given masterclasses internationally for singers, composers and instrumentalists for organisations including the Lucerne Festival, Juilliard School, University of Toronto, Melbourne Conservatory, Institute for the Living Voice, Gulbenkian Foundation Portugal, and IRCAM.
+For over a decade I have given masterclasses internationally for singers, composers and instrumentalists for organisations including the Lucerne Festival, Juilliard School, University of Toronto, Melbourne Conservatory, Institute for the Living Voice, Gulbenkian Foundation Portugal, and IRCAM.
 I greatly value teaching, but due to a busy and demanding performance schedule I have very little time to devote to this particular way of giving back to the younger generation.

 What I can do, is bring young artists into my performance realm, to invite them to share the stage with me, and to learn alongside me.

 We will be working as colleagues.
-I will lead, as music director of the projects, and will mentor the younger artists by providing professional guidance and advice.
-I will advise, consult and guide in pre- and post-rehearsal situations, but the stimulus for the discipline I am trying to instil should come from within the working environment.
+I will often lead, as music director of the projects, and will mentor the younger artists by providing professional guidance and advice.
+I will advise, consult and guide in pre- and post-rehearsal situations, but the stimulus for the discipline I am trying to instill should come from within the working environment.

 Barbara Hannigan is known worldwide as a soprano of vital expressive force directed by exceptional technique.